bokeh/bokeh/sphinx/source/docs/user_guide/quickstart.rst

 Jupyter Notebooks
 =================

-At this point we should mention Jupyternotebooks.
+At this point we should mention Jupyter notebooks.

-Jupyter notebooks are a fantastic tool for exploratory data analysis, widely used across the "PyData" community.
+Jupyter notebooks are a fantastic tool for exploratory data analysis, widely used across the SciPy/PyData community.
 Bokeh integrates seamlessly with Jupyter notebooks.
 To view the above examples in a notebook, you would only change |output_file| to a call to |output_notebook| instead.